Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Conclusion

 \section{Conclusion}

 Industry has increased investment in AI research and specifically NLP in recent years.
 Our survey of 100 EMNLP 2022 papers found that the citation of industry artifacts and contributions is far greater than what would be expected based on yearly industry publication rates.
-This relationship indicates a reliance on industry due to the absence of alternative sources of citation material.
+This relationship indicates a reliance on industry.
 We conclude with a brief discussion highlighting possible positive and negative impacts of industry reliance and provide suggestions for navigating transparency and computing equity issues in NLP.